ZIAN786/ai-companion/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package, NPM, installed in your environement.
+For development, you will only need Node.js and a node global package, NPM, installed in your environment.

 External packages used:

     "@upstash/redis": "^1.22.0",
     "ai": "^2.1.32",
     "langchain": "^0.0.124",
-    "openai": "^3.3.0"
+    "openai": "^3.3.0",
+    "openai-edge": "^1.2.2"

 ---